ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 After you create a container from the **ibmliberty** image, you can view metrics on a particular pod and its containers and review the Java heap usage.
 The Java heap space is the memory that is available to the Java application during runtime.
 {:shortdesc}

-1. See metrics on a particular pod and its containers
+1. Get the name of the pod that you want to view metrics for.

     ```
+    kubectl get pods
+    ```

+2. See metrics on a particular pod and its containers

+    ```
     kubectl top pod POD_NAME --containers
     ```
     {: pre}

-2. To review the Java heap usage, you need to access the **RSS** memory stat.
+3. To review the Java heap usage, you need to access the **RSS** memory stat.
 Follow the guidelines on how to access a shell of a container [here](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/) and then review [Runtime metrics](containers/runmetrics/#metrics-from-cgroups-memory-cpu-block-io) on how to find and format memory stat information for a container.
 The Java heap usage is displayed in kilobytes.
 If your heap usage is under 2097152 kilobytes (2GB) across all instances, then you do not have to purchase a WebSphere Application Server license.

-3. Adjust the maximum heap usage for your WebSphere Application Server instance.
+4. Adjust the maximum heap usage for your WebSphere Application Server instance.
 See [Setting generic JVM arguments in the WebSphere Application Server V8.5 Liberty profile](http://www-01.ibm.com/support/docview.wss?uid=swg21596474) for more information.

 ## Getting a WebSphere Application Server license
 {: #license}